ISSac25E/Blinds-V4/src/core/ESP_Mesh_v2/deprecated/readme.md

 Each device(Master & Slave) will have a set of remote and local PID(Packet Identifier) for each connection pair(Master <-> Slave).\
 The local PID is always accurate but the device will attempt to always keep the remote PID up to date.

+Theoretically, both devices in a communication pair can be masters with no real issues.\
+The only major sideeffect is unnecessary transmissions that only one device should be carrying out

-Each JSON formatted packet will come with two required fields
+Each JSON formatted packet will come with one (second one is assumed state) required field

 ```
 {